-I have been madly in love with Career Services for quite some time now, but after asking a few people about their thoughts, I realized that not everyone shares the same sentiment.
+I have been madly in love with the Center for Career Development for quite some time now, but after asking a few people about their thoughts, I realized that not everyone shares the same sentiment.
 Some people have had negative experiences, and others have simply never utilized the service.
-I, on the other hand, have been to Career Services countless times, and I was lucky enough to be paired with the greatest adviser of all time.
+I, on the other hand, have been to the Center for Career Development countless times, and I was lucky enough to be paired with the greatest adviser of all time.
 Ever since then, I’ve only ever gone to this one adviser.
 She always makes me feel proud of what I have accomplished so far, and excited for what is to come.
 Hopefully this post will show you exactly why you should take advantage of this incredible resource!

 A few weeks ago, I participated in an event hosted by Princeton’s Peer Career Advisers called an “Insider’s Look at Internships.”
 I was there as an ambassador for OURSIP—the Office of Undergraduate Research’s Student Initiated Internships Program.
 OURSIP makes it possible for Princeton students to pursue unpaid research opportunities over the summer, such as my own, by providing funding to cover anticipated expenses.